8itwise/Caesar-Reverse-Shell/README.md

 * Verify Elasticsearch Setup: Confirm that Elasticsearch is running and accessible by visiting http://localhost:9200 in your web browser.
 You should see a JSON response indicating the Elasticsearch cluster status.

-* Create Elasticsearch Index: Create an index in Elasticsearch to store the captured packet data.
+* Create Elasticsearch Index: Create an index in Elasticsearch to store the target's.
 You can use the Elasticsearch API or tools like Kibana to create the index with the desired settings and mappings.